CENsBonn/fMRI/hpc-process.md

 * The extra arguments (`extra_argument`, `another_argument`) are optional and
 will be passed to the SLURM script.

-In the example above, the results of the job will be stored in the directory `~/jobs/job_20250618_113525_zodD` on the remote.
+Based on the output in the example above, the results of the job will be stored in the directory `~/jobs/job_20250618_113525_zodD` on the remote.
 To list the files in this directory, you can do: